-Our mortal life is a normal reaction occurring in our advanced brain.
-The bad ways that we treat each other are involuntary negative reactions because mortal life is not going the way that things are supposed to be going.
+Our mortal life is a normal reaction occurring in our advanced brains.
+The bad ways we treat each other are involuntary negative reactions, because mortal life is not going how it’s supposed to be going.

 We are not supposed to be having nightmares.
-We are not supposed to be dreaming because we need therapy or help us to perfect dealing with threats to our self-worth and value.
-(Consider theories #1 and #2 above.)
+We are not supposed to be dreaming because we need therapy or to help us to perfect dealing with threats to our self-worth and value.
+(Consider theories #1 and #2, above.)

 (Now consider theories #3, #4, and #5 above.)

-We are supposed to be experiencing the dream of mortal life to allow us to practice a new skill and provide us with the opportunity to enhance a skill we choose to do, which in turn gives us “an opportunity to practice for major life events [as an advanced human] that require extra concentration.”
+We are supposed to be experiencing the dream of mortal life to allow us to practice new skills.
+It is supposed to provide us with opportunities to enhance skills we choose to have.
+This in turn gives us “an opportunity to practice for major life events [as an advanced human] that require extra concentration.”
 Being new advanced humans with an entirely new universe of possibilities at our personal disposal, we are supposed to be dreaming mortal life as a way of becoming creative and creating a new experience that will enhance our personal desires.

 We live various mortal incarnates as a way to “reshuffle everything that [our advanced brain] remembered, keep the important connections that it has made, and get rid of the useless ones.
 In other words, it’s during dreams that your brain may reevaluate what’s important and what’s not, and take out the garbage, per se.”

-Inpendius was not supposed to be put in a den of hungry lions by the Roman government and court system in order to be torn apart and devoured alive because of what he tried to teach people in his day … an experience that would later lead to another one of his incarnates where he would experience night terrors as an adolescent.
-Yeah.
-Really!
+Inpendius was not supposed to be put in a den of hungry lions by the Roman government and court system in order to be torn apart and devoured alive.
+This should not have happened as he tried to teach people in his day.
+Because it did happen, this led to another one of his incarnates, in his adolescence experiencing night terrors.
+Yeah, really!

-The killing fields of Cambodia would not have occurred if mortal life was the experience that our advanced intended for the dream.
-Instead, it has become a justified nightmare.
+The killing fields of Cambodia would not have occurred, if mortal life was the experience that our advanced Selfsintended for the dream.
+Instead, it became a justified nightmare.

 When we dream, our dream Self is not allowed or able to know that it is actually a dreaming person.
 We do not know this about our dream Self while dreaming, but only after waking up.